 As described in our Annual report on Form 10-K for the fiscal year ended September 30, 2014, our Kingstone subsidiary has entered into an agreement for the development of ion implant technology in China for markets other than solar.
-Depending on its progress, as well as the timing of grant recognition, this development project may result in significant quarter-to-quarter fluctuations in research and development expenses.
+Depending on its progress, as well as the timing of grant recognition, this development project has resulted, and may result in the future, in significant quarter-to-quarter fluctuations in RD&E expenses.